 Example for usage: A big international company has its headquarters in a small state that is financially very dependent on this company.
 Thus this company has a big influence on the government, the population and the legislative processes, by which it obtains unfair advantages over companies that have their headquarters in other states. - c) The share of votes per state could be restricted to a maximum of 12.5% (= one 8th).
-In very large countries (e.g. India), as a compensation, the number of companies of that state can then be reduced, for which SB-seats are filled by international votes. - Example: A state has 25% of the population and 20% of the companies (even if it were only 9% instead of 20%, it would remain at 12.5% of the international votes for this state).
-For 7.5% (20%-12.5%=7.5%) of these companies the SB-seats are filled only by votes that come out of that state. - The mentioned 7.5% should not be related to the number of companies, but to a value calculated for each company from financial values and the number of employees. - d) An international parliamentary assembly elects a human rights body, that can decrease the participation of the population of individual states because of human rights violations.
+As compensation, for a big state, the number of companies for which SB-seats are filled by international votes can be reduced.
+Example: A state has 25% of the population and 20% of the companies (even if it were only 9% instead of 20%, it would remain at 12.5% of the international votes for this state).
+For 7.5% (20%-12.5%=7.5%) of these companies the SB-seats are filled only by votes that come out of that state.

+The mentioned 7.5% should not be related to the number of companies, but to a value calculated for each company from financial values and the number of employees. - d) An international parliamentary assembly elects a human rights body, that can decrease the participation of the population of individual states because of human rights violations.
 A sentenced state looses e.g. up to 5% yearly of the normal portion of votes of its population.
 An even greater part can be subtracted, if after this body also the parliamentary assembly supports it with a 2/3-majority.
 Members of the parliamentary assembly who have the nationality of the concerned state cannot vote.